Teen Mental Health

 Students will only be released to those individuals authorized on the school emergency card.
 Proper identification must be presented in order for students to be released.
 In the event of an emergency, do not rush to the school to pick up your child.
 This will only create additional traffic that may impede needed emergency vehicles and your presence at the site could delay the evacuation process.
 Children and parents will be reunited in a safe, orderly and timely manner

 From earthquakes and fires to chemical contaminations, emergencies can happen, and the Bothell High School Emergency Preparedness team wants students and staff to be ready with proper emergency preparedness equipment.
 We need your help to make Bothell Emergency Ready!

-You can bring any donations to the front office.
 If you have questions or would like to get involved, please contact firstname.lastname@example.org

 You must be logged in to post a comment.